WentaoZhan1998/geospaNN/README.md

 * For the linear regression case, a performance comparison with the R package [BRISC](https://github.com/ArkajyotiSaha/BRISC) is shown [here](https://github.com/WentaoZhan1998/geospaNN/blob/main/Example_linear.md).

 * A real data experiment is shown [here](https://github.com/WentaoZhan1998/geospaNN/blob/main/Example_realdata.md).

 * The PM2.5 data is collected from the [U.S. Environmental Protection Agency](https://www.epa.gov/outdoor-air-quality-data/download-daily-data) datasets for each state are collected and bound together to obtain 'pm25_2022.csv'. daily PM2.5 files are subsets of 'pm25_2022.csv' produced by 'realdata_preprocess.py'.
 One can skip the preprocessing and use the daily files directory.

 * The meteorological data is collected from the [National Centers for Environmental Prediction’s (NCEP) North American Regional Reanalysis (NARR) product](https://psl.noaa.gov/data/gridded/data.narr.html).
 The '.nc' (netCDF) files should be downloaded from the website and saved in the root directory to run 'realdata_preprocess.py'.
 Otherwise, one may skip the preprocessing and use covariate files directly.

+* More running examples are available on the [geospaNN website](https://wentaozhan1998.github.io/geospaNN-doc/Examples/)

 ## Citation
 Please cite the following paper when you use **geospaNN**:

 > Zhan, Wentao, and Abhirup Datta.
 2024.
 “Neural Networks for Geospatial Data.”
-Journal of the American Statistical Association, June, 1–21. doi:10.1080/01621459.2024.2356293.
+Journal of the American Statistical Association 120 (549): 535–547. https://doi.org/10.1080/01621459.2024.2356293
 >
 ## References

 Datta, Abhirup, Sudipto Banerjee, Andrew O. Finley, and Alan E. Gelfand.
 2016.
 “Hierarchical Nearest-Neighbor Gaussian Process Models for Large Geostatistical Datasets.”
-Journal of the American Statistical Association 111 (514): 800–812. doi:10.1080/01621459.2015.1044091.
+Journal of the American Statistical Association 111 (514): 800–812. https://doi.org/10.1080/01621459.2015.1044091.

 Zhan, Wentao, and Abhirup Datta.
 2024.
 “Neural Networks for Geospatial Data.”
-Journal of the American Statistical Association, June, 1–21. doi:10.1080/01621459.2024.2356293.
+Journal of the American Statistical Association 120 (549): 535–547. https://doi.org/10.1080/01621459.2024.2356293

 Katzfuss, Matthias, and Joseph Guinness.
 2021.
 "A General Framework for Vecchia Approximations of Gaussian Processes."
 Statist.
 Sci.
 36 (1) 124 - 141. https://doi.org/10.1214/19-STS755